4. json API

 The built-in python library, urllib, is used to get the web data from the url.

-The syntax for urlopen and read is below.
+THe syntax for urlopen and read is below.

 from urllib.request import urlopen